arpa2/tlspool/doc/socketprotocol.rst

 Starting TLS as a client
 ========================

-A client can send the STARTTLS_CLIENT command by filling in a number of fields in the command packet.
+A client can send the STARTTLS command by filling in a number of fields in the command packet.
+As part of this, it requests a local role as a client, and a remote role as a server.
 In addition, it sends a file descriptor to TLS-ify as ancillary data.
 This file descriptor is duplicated into the TLS Pool, and further used for the TLS exchanges.